Rami114/Stockfighter/README.md

 ### On Authentication

-The API will pass your api_key along where needed.
-There is no need for the user to keep track of this.
+The API will pass your api key along where needed.
+There is no need for you to keep track of this.

 ### On statefulness